turings/au-bot/README.md

 (Please note that the bot won't always return prompts with that^ degree of congruity.
 You could easily get `Violinist/Tennis Coach`.
 I'd still read it.)

 ### XOVER
-Want to try writing a crossover fic?
-If you use the XOVER keyword, the bot will suggest a popular TV/movie fandom.
+Want to write a crossover fic?
+If you use the XOVER keyword, the bot will suggest a popular TV/movie fandom for you to use.
 <br>
 <br>
 For example: